troch/troch.github.io/_generator/src/understanding-fp-revolution.md

 sumArray([1, '2', '30']); // 33
 ```

-`map` and `reduce` (can also be called `fold`) are two well known higher-order functions in FP.
+`map` and `reduce` are two well known higher-order functions in FP.
 What is interesting to notice is that our initial
 array is never mutated. `sumArray` is a pure function which returns a value for any given array.

 If at this point you feel you need to learn more about functional programming in JavaScript, I highly recommend